 COMMERCE: Provides safe navigation in support of commercial and recreational marine interests, including the New York Waterways ferry service to Manhattan, NY at Belford, NJ.
 Annual fish landings valued at $2-$3 million are reported by the Belford Seafood Coop in recent years.
 Usage of this channel is 8,700 trips per year.

-BACKGROUND: During FY2015 maintenance dredging of approximately 150,000 cubic yards of dredged sand/material was removed from the federal channel and placed in a local upland Confined Disposal Facility (CDF) placement site in Belford, NJ.
+BACKGROUND: Last cycle occurred during FY2015 maintenance dredging of approximately 150,000 cubic yards of dredged sand/material was removed from the federal channel and placed in a local upland Confined Disposal Facility (CDF) placement site in Belford, NJ.